TZeys/RVCI/README.md

 This project is currently work in progress.
 Current repo files might or might not work properly.
 This version includes a fully working GUI, volume control functionality as well as audio output switcher.
 RVCI was heavily inspired by Deej, however, Deej is no longer maintained and recent Windows updates heavily broke its functionality.
-The Idea stems from my forked version of deej "DeejXChanger", but I decided to write a new and improved version of it in Rust, and am adding the functionality I wish Deej had.
+The Idea stems from my forked version of deej "DeejXChanger", but I decided to write a new and improved lightweight version of it in Rust, and am adding the functionality I wish Deej had.
+RVCI runs on only ~2MB Ram and very little CPU.

 Also, I hated writing in Go

 ## GUI: